SMT-COMP/smt-comp.github.io/2023/model.md

 ## Array values

-There are currently three proposed ways to represent array values:

-1. By building a value using `const`, and `store`:
+Models for arrays should be represented using the `store` and `const` functions:
    ```smt2
    (define-fun b () (Array Int Real)
       (store (store ((as const (Array Int Real)) 2.0) 0 1.0) 1 3.0))
    ```

+There were two alternative suggestions but we rejected them for various reasons at least for this years conference.
+We will still outline them here to explain our reasoning.
+The alternatives are:
-2. By using an additional uninterpreted function:
+1. By using an additional uninterpreted function:
    ```smt2
    (define-fun b () (Array Int Real)
      (_ as-array k!1))